 At first, she told herself this was a good thing.
 It was what she had wanted, what she had demanded.
 No more shadows at the edge of her senses, no more stolen conversations beneath the veil of night, where the lines between enemy and something else blurred too easily.

 It was infuriating, how he lingered even in absence.
-And she hated that she noticed, and she absolutely hated that she missed it.
+And she hated that she noticed it, and she absolutely hated that she missed it.

-Like a splinter buried too deep beneath the skin.
+Like a splinter buried deep beneath her skin.

-The nights were the worst.
+The nights were always the worst.
 The emptiness drew out, vast and unforgiving.
-Worst of all, she was always alone with her thoughts, with the weight in her chest, with the knowledge that she had pushed him away, and that he had listened.
+Worst of all, she was always alone with her thoughts, with the weight in her chest, with the knowledge that she had pushed him away and he had listened.

 It was stupid.

-Now, [Name] was not naĆÆve.
+Now, [Name] was not naïve.
 She knew what people would say if anyone discovered even an inkling of this thing plaguing her.
-To sympathize with a demon is to betray your own kind., to betray the Corps.
-That was the unshakable truth she had been raised on, the belief ingrained in her from the moment she picked up a sword.
+To sympathize with a demon is to betray your own kind, to betray the Corps.
+That was the unshakable truth she had been raised on — ingrained in her the moment she picked up a sword.
 There were no gray areas.
 No room for doubt.

 Demons were monsters.
 Killers.